RishOnBash/bash-scripts/README.md

 * [[todo](todo)]: Lightweight todo manager for the command line.

 ## 🚀 Installation
-Clone the repository and run the setup script to deploy the tools to your 'bin' directory.
+Clone the repository and run the setup script to deploy the tools to your `bin` directory.

 ```bash
 git clone https://github.com/RishOnBash/bash-scripts.git